quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Tools MUST NOT produce breaking errors for any field names and/or values in the qlog format that they do not recognize.
-Tools SHOULD indicate even unknown event occurences within their context (e.g., marking unknown events on a timeline for manual interpretation by the user).
+Tools SHOULD indicate even unknown event occurrences within their context (e.g., marking unknown events on a timeline for manual interpretation by the user).

 Tool authors should be aware that, depending on the logging implementation, some